-The optional F-100 pre-folds sheets before they enter the Smart-binder infeed.
-The folder may be used either to produce small format books, increase SB page throughput, or reduce input sheet rate.
+The optional F-100 pre-folds sheets before they enter the Smart-binder (SB) infeed.
+The folder may be used either to produce small format books, increase SB page throughput, reduce the velocity of sheets entering the SB and/or reduce the minimum paper stock weight.